 Upon successful submission of the application fee and your application form, the document upload function will be available.

-The following supporting documents should be uploaded to the online application system before the application deadline or expiry of your application account (which is valid for four weeks only), whichever is earlier:
+Please upload the following list of documents to the online application system before the application deadline or expiry of your application account (valid for four weeks only), whichever is earlier:

 Graduate transcript with grading system (or interim transcript if graduate transcript is not available yet)

 English Language proficiency test score report, such as TOEFL or IELTS (only for applicants with qualifications from institutions outside HK where the language of instruction and examination is not English)

 Completed calculation sheet (Please use this template to calculate the Cumulative Grade Point Average (CGPA) / average grade / average mark).
 Instructions can be found at: http://engg.hku.hk/faculty_msc/help.pdf.

 Official proof of class ranking, if available

 Applicants are NOT required to submit original documents during the application stage.
 Should an applicant be given an admission offer by the Programme, he/she will receive notification of the need to submit original/certified true copy of the documents.
 All supporting documents (original/certified true copy), with your on-line application number stated, should be sent to the HKU MSc(ECom&IComp) Programme Office:

 P3-02, Graduate House